Canadensys/vascan-data/README.md

  * Original creation date was retained in text only.
 The date displayed by GitHub correspond to the date/time the script was run.

-All issues imported from Google Code contain a mention similar to `[Originally posted on GoogleCode (id 1134) on 2012-02-20]` indicating they were originaly on Google Code and were posted on the mentioned date.
+All issues imported from Google Code contain a mention similar to `[Originally posted on GoogleCode (id 1134) on 2012-02-20]` indicating they were originally on Google Code and were posted on the mentioned date.
 In case a GitHub user was used to create an issue for another Google Code user, the mention will look like `[Originally posted on GoogleCode (id 1954) on 2013-11-22 by john.doe]`.